Nick Nurse still evaluating Sixers’ wing position: ‘We’ve got to go with our gut’

 The move was evidence of the confidence Nurse had expressed in his first conversation with Korkmaz, with an “I can’t wait to see what you’ve got” message that made Korkmaz feel he would get a fresh start under the new coaching staff.

-Against the Raptors specifically, Nurse liked Korkmaz’s combination of outside shooting and playmaking by getting downhill with the ball in his hands.
-Korkmaz added he has also worked to improve defensively, hoping to gain more trust from coaches and teammates on that end of the floor.
+Nurse particularly liked Korkmaz’s combination of outside shooting and playmaking by getting downhill with the ball in his hands Thursday against the Raptors.
+Korkmaz added that he also has worked to improve defensively, hoping to gain more trust from coaches and teammates on that end of the floor.

 “[Nurse] likes the way I play the game,” Korkmaz said.
 “I definitely know that and feel that.”